tahoe-lafs/magic-folder/docs/usage.rst

 A new participant device is invited to collaborate on a magic folder using the ``magic-folder invite`` command:

 .. code-block:: console

-   $ magic-folder --node-directory=alice invite magic: bob
+   $ magic-folder --config ./foo invite --name default bob

-An invitation code is created using an alias for an existing magic folder (``magic:`` above) and a nickname for the new participant device (``bob`` above).
-The magic folder alias identifies a previously created magic folder.
+An invitation code is created using an existing magic folder (``--name default`` above) and a nickname for the new participant device (``bob`` above).
+The magic-folder identified must have been created on this device.
 The nickname is assigned to the participant device in the magic folder configuration and grid state.
-Note that only the creator of a magic folder can invite new participant devices.

 Joining a Magic Folder
 ----------------------